JadLevesque/PPMP-Iceberg/explanations.md

 ```C
 #error "You did something wrong at line something."
 ```

+# tcc's non recurisve expansion is recursive

+# gcc's macro's can be recursive

 # `#line`
 Sets a new value for `__FILE__` and `__DATE__`.